Hello! I’m Brooke!

 Accredited Mental Health Social Worker | Perinatal, Child and Family Therapist

 People come to see me because there is something in their life that is directly having an impact on their happiness or satisfaction with how things are for them.
-For some people, this may be a really obvious thing – for example dealing with the fallout of infidelity, while for others, it may take a little unearthing to get to the root of their unhappiness.
+For some people, this may be a really obvious thing – for example having a new baby, while for others, it may take a little unearthing to get to the root of their unhappiness.
 I help people from all walks of life – individual, couples, families – deal with the problems in a healthy, considered way, while building up skills so that future issues can be dealt with more easily.

 For over ten years I have been providing therapeutic counselling and psychotherapy across a variety of roles in the public and private sector.
 These roles have been in the family, health, maternity, perinatal mental health and adult mental health field where I have provided assessment and therapy to people experiencing anything from stress, anxiety, depression, trauma, grief and loss, relationship difficulties – just to name a few.

 A primary focus of my practice is supporting people either on the road to becoming a parent or those in the early years.
 This is such a critical time in a child’s development while at the same time being one of the hardest adjustment periods that parents can go through.
 Becoming a parent can often unsurface emotional issues that we may have about our own upbringing – emotions that we may not have even known we had.
 Occasionally, if not dealt with appropriately, these issues can impact on the bonding and attachment that we form with our baby.
 I work hard with parents to understand and process these emotions while being able provide the love and attention to your little bundle.